 In many ways the Reformation was a necessary and beneficial reorientation for the church.
 But what’s often missed when discussing the Reformation is the unintended fallout regarding how people view and use the Bible.

-For starters, the close historical proximity of the Reformation, the invention of the printing press, and the invention of the chapter and verse numbering system meant that the first Bibles made widely available to the public were modern reference Bibles.
+For starters, the close historical proximity of the Reformation, the invention of the printing press, and the invention of the chapter and verse numbering system meant that most of the first Bibles made widely available to the public were modern reference Bibles.
 We’ve written about the pitfalls of this format previously.
 By 1557, an edition of the Geneva New Testament had indented each individual verse as a separate paragraph.
 The King James Bible several decades later duplicated this format, and it became the new standard for Bible printing.
-Today, 500 years later, chapter-and-verse reference Bibles are simply, “The Bible.”
+Today, 500 years later, chapter-and-verse reference Bibles are simply know as, “The Bible.”